By Sher Trott Bailey a.k.a World Ruler

 • Can you run or even expand a household?

-• Do you offer stimulating conversation and know when to be quiet?
+• Do you offer stimulating conversation but also know when to be quiet?

 Building the Table Together: Commitment Before Contribution